tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  If a "mutable=true" argument is provided, the operation will create a mutable file, and the response body will contain the write-cap instead of the upload results page.
 The default is to create an immutable file, returning the upload results page as a response.
+If you create a mutable file, you may choose to specify the format of that mutable file with the "mutable-type" parameter.
+If "mutable-type=mdmf", then the file will be created as an MDMF mutable file.
+If "mutable-type=sdmf", then the file will be created as an SDMF mutable file.
+If no value is specified, the file will be created in whatever format is specified in tahoe.cfg.

 ``POST /uri/$DIRCAP/[SUBDIRS../]?t=upload``